jeffstevens98/loebTrainingKiosk/README.txt

 ------------   Contents   ------------
 1. Installing python
-2. Installing and configuring the selenium package
+2. Installing and configuring the dependencies
 3. Configuring chromedriver
 4. Configuring the script for your data directories
 --------------------------------------